FooDeas/raspberrypi-ua-netinst/README.md

 In distinction to the base this fork uses the RaspberryPi.org kernel.

-As in Raspbian, audio is enabled by default, too.
-If you don't want that, comment out last line (`dtparam=audio=on`) in _/boot/config.txt_ after installation.

 ## Intro

 The minimal Raspbian unattended netinstaller for Raspberry Pi Model 1B to 3.